 Sampling of Edibles We allow vendors to give samples.
 This is possible with these two simple rules: a.
 Pre-packaged Samples Only -- unless you have a MoCo sampling permit. b.
 Contactless Samples: never pass a sample by hand to a customer.
 Allow them to pick up the sample from your table or counter.

 Fees The application feeis $100 for all vendors.
-You may apply to any of our markets within the same application before March 1st, after which you pay $50 for each additional market applied.
-See fee chart below.
+You may apply to any of our markets within the same application.
+Space fees are listed on the fee chart below.

 When you complete the online application, you can choose your attendance dates.
-All monthly market fees are payable via an emailed invoice on or before the 24th of each month.
+All monthly market fees are payable in cash at the market on or before the 24th of each month.